pnnl/CardSharpForMCNP/docs/CardSharp.py.md

 ------------------ Intent was to create a fan source from a cylindrical surface emitting normally.
 That would mean all the particles will seem to come from the axis of the cylinder.
 For a cylinder with very small height and part of the curved surface used, the  emission will look like a FAN beam?
 ???
 For the cylidrical surface source, MCNP gives an error "dir specified but vec absent" vec is supposed to be the normal to the surface, but does not work for cylindrical, as it does for sphere.
 The manual hints at this.

 See Example 9 from MCNP manual 6.1

 ### Method: CardDeck::getEnergyDistributionString
-Args: (distNum, MeVList, relFq, distrib, vertString).
+(self, distNum, MeVList, relFq, distrib='Discrete', vertString=True)

 From MCNP primer by Shultis, Faw.
 Point Isotropic Source with Discrete Energy Photons.